 Is there a parking plan being considered for vendors and attendees during special events, such as the Farmers Market, during which parking is at capacity?

 As part of the Downtown Parking Study that is underway, the City will be considering wayfinding signage to better help people locate downtown parking.
 There is a total of 2,481 parking spaces within the Puyallup downtown area (1,519 on-street parking spaces and 962 off-street parking spaces) so the City will consider putting a plan in place to help vendors and attendees find parking during a large event.

 Does redevelopment of the AOB lot mean there are plans for selling or closing the Activity Center?

 No, there are no plans to sell the Puyallup Activity Center.
-The City created the center to act as a place where physical, emotional, and economic well-being of Puyallup residents is promoted.
+The City created the center to act as a place where the physical, emotional, and economic well-being of Puyallup residents is promoted.
 We appreciate and respect our aging community and will continue to promote their participation in all aspects of community life.
 The Puyallup Activity Center holds a special place in our community and will continue to serve its customers.